hifzakh/log-rotation-in-python/README.md

 ### Case 2

 Test your implementation for the case where your process does generate logs such that at most `5` backup files are generated (you can change the number as needed).
-While running the `size_based_test_2.py` and `time_based_test_2.py` files, check if new log file is generated after every `1 minute` or when the file size is equal to `250 bytes` respectively.
+While running the `size_based_test_2.py` and `time_based_test_2.py` files, check if new log file is generated after every `1 minute` or when the file size is near `250 bytes` respectively.
 At most `5` backup log files should be there in both the cases.
 To see the content of the compressed log files, use the following command:

 ```
 zlib-flate -uncompress < filename.gz